 AussieDoodles are known as the “Einstein” of dogs.

 This makes them incredibly easy to train, and they learn what you want very quickly.
 One might argue that poodles and border collies are smarter but I disagree.
-They tend to learn human phrases, such as, “go ahead”, “back up”, “get in your crate” within the first few months.
+This Australian shepherd poodle mix tends to learn human phrases, such as, “go ahead”, “back up”, “get in your crate” within the first few months.
 With a little effort, these dogs can be trick dogs, agility dogs, therapy or comfort dogs.
 They don’t typically make great “service” dogs, since they are always so happy to see strangers.
 I always feel sorry when I see the golden retriever with the “DO NOT PET” sign on his back.

 We can’t speak for ALL AussieDoodles, as they are not all equal, however we can speak to our AussieDoodles.

 AwesomeDoodles are known to be “happy go lucky” dogs who can do anything.
 They are Jogging partners, surf-boarders, hikers, doggie disc stars, swimmers, fetchers, trick dogs… the list goes on and on.
 If you can dream it, these dogs can do it.

 Absolutely not.
 They have typically higher than average energy levels at a young age.
 They are not usually “high energy” dogs, but they can be high maintenance, due to their intelligence.
 Click here to read an article to see if an AwesomeDoodle is the right dog for you.

 AwesomeDoodle does NOT breed any “working” or “herding” dogs.